SubzeV/TrainController-Arduino-Uno/README.md

 I am by no means the most professional or efficient coder, I know that!
 But any feedback or code suggestions on how to do things more efficiently is always welcome!

+You can go to the wiki for a quick and simple how to (https://github.com/Subzero-Hiro/TrainController-Arduino-Uno/wiki)

 I will be sharing more details in the future and hopefully I don't forget to update this readme.

 ~ sincerely, scatterbrained Subzero Hiro.